Elijas/auto-youtube-subscription-playlist-2/README.md

       - Channel ID (last part (after last `/`) in `https://www.youtube.com/channel/UCzMVH2jEyEwXPBvyht8xQNw`)
       - Playlist ID (last part (after `?list=` in `https://www.youtube.com/playlist?list=PLd0LhgZxFkVKh_JNXcdHoPYo832Wu9fub`)
       - `ALL`, to add all new videos from all of your subscriptions
+      - NOTE: custom URLs cannnot be used (i.e. the last part of `https://www.youtube.com/c/skate702`).
+Please get the channel's ID as described in the Troubleshooting section under `Cannot query for user <USERNAME>`
     - Optionally add a number of days in the grey column (B).
 Videos in the playlist that have been published that many days before are going to be removed from the playlist.

 3. Run the script: